Richard-W/cmake-configure-wrapper/README.md

 License
 -------

-This project is licensed under the BSD 2-Clause Licensed.
+This project is licensed under the BSD 2-Clause License.